 Photographs were donated by various organizations, Mark Wetherbee and Green Team members.

 The Neighborhood Committee continues to work towards completing its primary mission of updating our information about neighborhoods and neighborhood associations in Ewing Township.
 An associated project that the Committee has recently undertaken is that of a Township-wide Welcome Booklet.
 This would serve as a resource to both current and new residents of Ewing.
 Our town has so much offer its residents and to help build a better, stronger and more connected community, we felt that proving that information in one convenient location, in the form of a Welcome Booklet, both in print and in web format, would aid in reaching that goal.
-The Committee is meeting throughout the Fall to work on that task, compiling the data and contacts about:
+The Committee is meeting to work on that task, compiling the data and contacts about:

 - Government Services – Township, Mercer County, NJ..

 - Community Activities – arts, recreation, community organizations, events